dunamismax/javascript/README.md

 # JavaScript Development Monorepo

-A production-ready JavaScript monorepo featuring vanilla JavaScript, Node.js, and Express.js with shared utilities, API clients, and a comprehensive design system.
+A production-ready JavaScript monorepo featuring vanilla HTML, CSS, and JavaScript with Node.js and Express.js backend.
+Built with shared utilities, API clients, and a comprehensive design system.
 Build high-performance web applications with minimal dependencies and maximum control.

 ## Features